Thor110/Expanded-Galaxy-Port/README.md

 Requires the Main part of the project!

-launcher.bat is for choosing which part of the game you want to play.

-port.bat is for choosing between KotOR1 & KotOR2.
+launcher.bat is for choosing between KotOR1 & KotOR2.